 In every unit, there is an opportunity for improvisation and for the children to express themselves.
-Each week, there is an option within 'Musicianship' to Improvise Together (see above), and with some songs, the children will also Improvise with the Song.
+Each week, there is an option within 'Musicianship' to 'Improvise Together' (see above), and with some songs, the children will also 'Improvise with the Song.'

 You can improvise all together, in groups or as a solo - you decide.
-As in KS1, the children can use their voices or clap (rhythmic improvisation) if they are unsure.
-Then, they can use one note and progress to two, three and five notes only when they are ready.
+If the children are complete beginners to improvisation, they can use their voices or clap (rhythmic improvisation).
+Then, they can use one note and progress to two and three notes only when they are ready.
 Always start the improvisation with note one of the given sequence.